suyuhanzz/TOSM/README.md

 ## 🌟 Introduction to TOSM
-**TOSM** (Task-Oriented Skill Matching) is a novel framework designed for **interview skill prediction tasks**, which aims to bridge the gap between job requirements (from job postings) and candidate skills (from resumes).
-By leveraging textual data from both sources and labels derived from interview questioning reports, TOSM employs a hybrid approach combining graph-based representations and adaptive training mechanisms to predict skill alignment.
-Its key innovation lies in dynamically modeling skill interdependencies while filtering noise from non-skill-related text.
+**TOSM** (Topic-Oriented Suggestion Mode) is a novel framework designed for **multi-round interview questioning skill prediction tasks**, which aims to bridge the gap between job requirements (from job postings), candidate skills (from resumes) and interview questioning (from interview reports).
+TOSM operates through two distinct stages: the Graph-based Topic Learning Module and the Topic-specific Keyword Suggestion Module.
+In the first stage, we employ a topic-oriented approach to identify the underlying connections between application materials and interview questions.
+This is achieved by using a graph-based technique to map the co-occurrence relationships among skill-related terms.
+Integrated with a Neural Topic Model (NTM), this module elucidates potential semantic links between the textual representations of application skills and the graph representations of interview skills, effectively bridging their substantial expression gap of vocabulary mismatches.
+In the second stage, we enhance attention-based multi-label learning by transforming the original label-specific identification into topic-specific identification.
+We introduce the ``Topic Query Attention'' mechanism, enabling cross-text topic queries to capture key information in the application context more effectively than single-interview label queries.
+This module facilitates a multi-round focus, ensuring a comprehensive assessment across different interview stages.

 ---

 ## 📁 Data Description
 ### Data Privacy & Sample Data
 Due to data privacy constraints, we cannot share the original dataset.
 However, we provide **anonymized sample data** in the `data_sample/` folder:
-- **Text Preprocessing**: Non-skill keywords (e.g., company names, personal identifiers) have been filtered to focus purely on skill-oriented content.
+- **Text Preprocessing**: Non-skill keywords have been filtered to focus purely on skill-oriented content.
-- **Input Flexibility**: While our experiments used filtered text, the model natively supports **raw full-text input** for both:
+- **Input Flexibility**: While our experiments used filtered text, the model natively supports **raw full-text input**:
-  - `job_posting.txt`: Job description text
-  - `resume.txt`: Candidate resume text
+  - `jd_skill`: Input
+  - `resume_skill`: Input
-  - `label.txt`: Ground-truth labels from interview reports
+  - `assessment_skill`: Ground-truth labels

-### Task Input Format
-To run the model, simply concatenate the job posting and resume texts into a single input sequence.
-Labels should align with the interview reports.

 ---